 Cue the infiltration of Genisys’ labs and a gigantic battle between Pops and the T-5000, better known as John Connor.
 Everything ends in yet another massive TERMINATOR franchise explosion, but thanks to an indestructible bunker for our human heroes to hide out in, and a cool new/accidental upgrade that gives Pops a liquid metal skin, our heroes survive.
 But we soon learn that so did Skynet, which would have probably waged war on humanity yet again, provided TERMINATOR GENISYS actually got a sequel.

 There you have it: the messy, but entertaining timeline that brings the TERMINATOR series to its dark fate.
-Now that you’re all caught up on the TERMINATOR saga, it’s time to meet TERMINATOR: DARK FATE in theatres on November 1.
-Get your advanced tickets now for opening weekend.
+Now that you’re all caught up on the TERMINATOR saga, it’s time to meet TERMINATOR: DARK FATE available on AMC Theatres On Demand.